GOP leader McMorris Rodgers wins re-election to House

 "We put this race on the national map," she said, noting that she decided to run because of concerns over runaway health care costs.

-In the 3rd Congressional District in southwest Washington, Herrera Beutler had about 52 percent of the vote over Long, a political science professor at Washington State University's campus in Vancouver.
+While Democrats were on track to take control of the U.S. House, they will have to wait a few more days on the remaining two competitive races in the state.

+Washington is a vote-by-mail state, and voters had a deadline of 8 p.m. to have their ballot postmarked or placed in a drop box, which leaves about half of the vote outstanding at the end of the night.
+In some of the more competitive races, results may not be known for days as most counties will update vote counts only once a day.

-Democrats saw a bright spot in the open seat in the 8th District, one of the most expensive races in the country, which became a key battleground after Republican Rep. Dave Reichert announced he was retiring at the end of the year.
+One of the most expensive races in the country is the 8th District, which became a key battleground after Republican Rep. Dave Reichert announced he was retiring at the end of the year.

 The race between Dr. Kim Schrier, a Democrat and pediatrician, and Republican Dino Rossi, a former state senator who had previous unsuccessful runs for governor and the U.S. Senate, drew more $25 million, with most coming from outside groups.